הגנת הפרטיות

 Amendment 13 also requires up-to-date testing, database control, strict adherence to permissions, documentation of procedures, and maintaining a protected work environment.

-In other words – without an organized process of periodic control, repeated risk analysis, adjustments to the changing organizational structure, and employee training – the risk remains the same, even if you have complied with the regulation in the past.
+In other words – without an organized process of periodic monitoring, repeated risk analysis, adjustments to the changing organizational structure, and employee training – the risk remains the same, even if you have complied with regulations in the past .

 How do you maintain compliance with regulatory and privacy protection requirements over time?

-The answer lies in a systemic, not ad hoc, approach:
+The answer lies in a systemic, not a point-by-point approach:

 In conclusion: the important question is not “if you implemented it”, but “are you maintaining it”

 Good gap mapping is a start.
 Implementing the recommendations is an important step.
-But the ability to maintain the level of privacy protection over time is the true measure of success If you don't have A professional partner who accompanies you and makes sure everything really works – your defenses may have already been eroded, without you noticing..
+But the ability to maintain the level of privacy protection over time is the true measure of success.
+If you don’t have a professional partner who accompanies you and makes sure everything really works – your protections may have already eroded, without you noticing.

-Cybersecurity and IT – Two words, one Solution.
+Cybersecurity and IT – two worlds, one solution.